2019 Detroit Lions season: Week 3: at Philadelphia Eagles

 In week 3, the Lions visited the Philadelphia Eagles.
 The Eagles opened the scoring in the first quarter via a 25-yard field goal by Jake Elliott.
 The Lions then took the lead when Jamal Agnew returned a kickoff 100 yards for a touchdown, but Philadelphia responded with a one-yard touchdown run from Jordan Howard to take it back.
 The Lions added 13 points in the second quarter via a one-yard touchdown run from Kerryon Johnson and a pair of field goals by Matt Prater, from 25 and 33 yards, respectively, making the score 20–10 in favor of Detroit at half-time.
 The Eagles scored the only points of the third quarter via a 20-yard touchdown pass from Carson Wentz to Nelson Agholor.
 The Lions extended their lead in the fourth quarter via a 12-yard touchdown pass from Matthew Stafford to Marvin Jones.
-The Eagles responded with a two-yard touchdown pass from Wentz to Agholor, making the final score 27–24 in favor of Detroit.
+The Eagles responded with a two-yard touchdown pass from Wentz to Agholor, making the score 27-24.
+The Eagles had two more drives to win or tie the game but both drives ended in failed fourth down attempts.